 This is often the easiest option but will cause a delay at the border or airport as you’ll need to queue up, and the queues at Tanzania airports can be pretty big, so if you are transitting elsewhere (ie. landing in Dar es Salaam in transit to Zanzibar by plane, with a short layover) it may be worth getting your visa ahead of time.

-There is also the option to purchase visas on the Tanzania e Visa website.
-I would suggest applying a couple of weeks in advance in case of any delays.
+There is also the option to purchase visas on the Tanzania e Visa website and I would suggest applying a couple of weeks in advance in case of any delays.

 Some nationalities have to apply in advance for a Referral Visa and this can take up to 2 months to process and other nationalities don’t need visas at all.

 You can check the requirements of your own passport/nationality here.

 How To Get Your Tanzania Visa & Entry Requirements Explained